 FUN Mentoring Network

-The 2021 FUN Mentoring Program is a year-long program, which will include an in-person, one-day training session in Chicago, on Nov.
-12th, 2021 (one day before the in-person SfN meeting).
-Members may apply even if they are unable to commit to attending this session.
-In appreciation of their time and effort, mentors will be offered up to $200 to cover an additional night of lodging.
-After the orientation session, faculty will become part of a small coaching group with an assigned mentor.
-Mentors are expected to meet monthly to discuss a topic such as networking, communicating science, self-promotion, skills for job searches, wellness and resilience, and other topics frequently identified as important to professional growth.
+The 2023-2024 FUN Mentoring Network will begin with an in-person training session Friday November 10, 2023.
+Thereafter, mentors and mentees are expected to meet virtually for about an hour each month, to discuss a topic such as networking, communicating science, self-promotion, skills for job searches, wellness and resilience, and other topics frequently identified as important to professional growth.
 Group meetings will include opportunities to talk about any questions, issues, or concerns that faculty are experiencing in their own professional path.